null

 Pros of Full Overlay Doors

-Since overlay doors are more common, they offer lots of styles and consistent performance at a lower price.
+Since overlay doors are more common, they offer many styles and consistent performance at a lower price.
 It doesn’t take too much experience, or expertise, to hang these doors yourself.
 If this sounds appealing, you only need to decide between full overlay doors vs. partial overlay doors.

 The pros of full overlay doors are: